Ndioudiene Latrine Project – Senegal

-Ndioudiene is a medium sized village of 1,300 people in the sub-region of Kaffrine.
-The village is on a main road, which allows for easy access to supplies from Kaffrine.
+Ndioudiene is a medium-sized village of 1,300 people in the sub-region of Kaffrine.
+The village is on the main road, which allows for easy access to supplies from Kaffrine.

 Although water supply is not an immediate issue, latrines are lacking.

 This project is to build 15 latrines in the community.

 The community will choose the beneficiaries of the latrines from among the 63 families most in need.
 This will be based on current latrine access, the number of children, and a number of elderly men and women in the household.

 Each latrine will be 1.5 meters by 1.5 meters by 2 meters deep.
 The cover will be built by pouring concrete into a mold.
 The steel-reinforced cover will have handles making it possible to move to a new hole if necessary.

 The holes will be lined with bricks made from sand, rock, and cement.

 Each household will dig its own hole, provide sand and rock, as well as pay for brick-making fees.